HOW TO GET STARTED

 The classes typically consist of a warm up, stretching, basics blocks, punches and kicks following by kata, partner drills with an emphases cooperation, control and supporting one another.

-(a dojo is Japanese for "training hall" or "place of the Way")
+Dojo Rules (Dojo is Japanese for "training hall" or "place of the Way")

 -